 At last a door, cedarwood bound with iron; and beyond that, this.
-Nothing like the great halls and pillared spaces they'd heard of and not yet seen, caught like bubbles of air in the mass of rock and stone above their heads: a troop of men made this chamber crowded.
+Nothing like the great halls and pillared spaces they'd heard of and not yet seen, caught like bubbles of air within the mass of rock and stone above their heads.
+A troop of men made this small chamber crowded.
 Where they knelt in a rough circle, each brother's legs and shoulders brushed his neighbours' on either side, but the touch of another human was nothing but relief here.
-Even the smell of his brothers' bodies and his own too long unwashed, the rank heavy odour of woollen habits damp with sweat gave Marron something to cling to, something to root him to the known world in a place of wonder and terror strangely mixed.
+Even the smell of his brothers' bodies and his own too long unwashed, the rank heavy odour of woollen habits damp with sweat, even those gave Marron something to cling to, something to root him to the known world in a place of wonder and terror strangely mixed.

-What is this? was the question they must all have been asking silently as they had filed in behind the brother with the torch to guide them.
-None had spoken it aloud, but Marron had seen it in their eyes as they glanced at each other and at the crudely rounded walls and the uneven floor, as some few of them had reached to touch damp rock and carry the wetness on their fingers to dusty lips.
+What is this? was the question they must all have been asking silently as they had filed in behind the brother with the torch.
+None had spoken it aloud, but Marron had seen it in their eyes as they'd glanced at each other and at the crudely rounded walls and the uneven floor, as some few of them had reached to touch damp rock and carry the wetness on their fingers to dusty lips.
 He had done that himself, and then had wanted to spit, had swallowed instead though his mouth had twisted at the rancid taste of it.

-The brother with the torch, Fra' Tumis had gestured them into a circle and then onto their knees, his heavy-jowled face frowning with suspicion as his narrow eyes had flickered around watching for disobedience, for someone to speak against his order.
-Denied that, he had at last spoken himself, though only to say, "This is the Chamber of the King's Eye," which had told them nothing.
-Then he had gone to the only furniture in the chamber, an iron tripod holding a four-wicked candle, two white and two black tapers plaited and twisted into a single column.
+The brother with the torch, Fra' Tumis had gestured them into a circle and then onto their knees, his heavy-jowled face frowning with suspicion as his narrow eyes had flickered around watching for any semblance of disobedience.
+Denied that, he did finally speak himself, though only to say, "This is the Chamber of the King's Eye," which told them nothing.
+Then he went to the only furniture in the chamber, an iron tripod holding a four-wicked candle, two white and two black tapers plaited and twisted into a single column.

 This was different.
 Here he was ignorant and bewildered and his brothers the same, strangers both to the land and to the life.
 Only a few short months since, they had been yeomen or artisans or peasants in another world.
-Fra' Piet was their bridge from that to this; he was their mentor, albeit harsh in his demands and obsessive in his duties; he was a rock in an ocean, craggy and dangerous and dependable.
-And he had left them suddenly in the hands of an unknown, in this hand-hewn and empty cave of a chamber, and Fra' Tumis had seemed bored or contemptuous or both but not at all fearful and yet Marron was fearful of him, or of what he meant to do.
+Fra' Piet was their bridge from that to this.
+He was their mentor, albeit harsh in his demands and obsessive in his duties; he was a rock in an ocean, craggy and dangerous and sure.
+And he had left them suddenly in the hands of an unknown, in this bare hand-hewn cave of a chamber, and Fra' Tumis seemed bored or contemptuous or both but not at all fearful and yet Marron was fearful of him, or of what he meant to do.

 What Fra' Tumis meant was a mystery; what he did had been hard enough to see, in the moving shadows of the candle's light.
-Harder still after he had glared around the circle and then stabbed one hand sharply downward, redirecting their nervous, curious stares to laps or folded hands or the dark damp stone they knelt on.
+Harder still after he'd glared around the circle and stabbed one hand sharply downward, redirecting their nervous, curious stares to laps or folded hands or the dark damp stone they knelt on.